 The word translated as “fornication” in the Bible is the Greek word porneia (πορνεία).
 The thing is, this word does not literally translate as “premarital sex” the way the religious would like you to believe it does.
-In fact, it’s generally agreed that the most accurate translation of porneia is “illicit sexual activity” (or “immoral sexual activity”).
-Some of the more modern versions of Scripture actually do translate porneia as “sexual immorality” rather than “fornication,” which I think is a far superiour way of rendering it because it raises questions for us instead of spelling out a definite answer.
+In fact, it’s generally agreed that the most accurate translation of porneia is “illicit sexual activity” (or “illegal sexual activity”).

-The most obvious question, of course, is what exactly constitutes “sexual immorality” (or “illicit sexual activity”).
+The most obvious question, of course, is what exactly constitutes “illicit sexual activity.”
 Of course, if one has been brought up with the presupposition that premarital sex is wrong then one will naturally assume that it falls into this category (hence the “fornication” translation in many Bibles).
 But one should never make assumptions when it comes to theology, even if it is the easiest route to take.

 If we take the term “illicit sexual activity” literally, it means sexual activity that breaks the law.
 Generally, here in the western world, premarital sex doesn’t break the law, and it certainly wasn’t against the law among the gentiles Paul wrote to when he told Christians to avoid porneia.
 In fact, it wasn’t even technically against the Mosaic law among the Jews, at least not for men.
 For women, it depended on how much of a bride price their fathers wanted in exchange for selling them to their future husbands.
 Remember, women were considered property back then among many cultures including the Jews, and virgins went for a higher price (this is also why adultery was considered wrong, because it was a violation of a man’s property rights.
 It’s also why adultery also doesn’t mean what we assume it means when we read the word in the Bible, but that’s probably best left for another post).